wp-plugins/contact-form-7-style/readme.txt

 == Description ==

 This plugin is an addon for [Contact Form 7](http://wordpress.org/plugins/contact-form-7/) which needs to be installed on your wordpress blog.
-Supports 4 Valentine's Day templates and 3 Christmas and 1 Simple Pattern templates for now.
-Our addon also suports custom styling, where you can easily change the following styling: <BR>
-- quick edit, <BR>
-- custom fonts ( google fonts ), <BR>
+Supports custom styling, which can be easily managed via admin dashboard.
+Also has predefined templates like Simple Pattern, Valentine's Day, Christmas that can be activated on your Contact Form 7.  <BR>

+Custom style options: <BR>
 - color styling, <BR>
+- custom fonts ( google fonts included ), <BR>
-- background-color, <BR>
+- form background-color, <BR>
 - border-color, <BR>
-- fields, text and background color, <BR>
+- styling for input fields, text, textarea, labels, submit button <BR>
-- form styling, <BR>
+- form container styling, <BR>
 - customized style can be imported / exported <BR>
+- quick edit, <BR>

 == Installation ==